Melinda Caroll, Founder/CEO

 David Kauahikaua, Board Vice-President

-David Kauahikaua serves as Vice-President of When WE Shine.
+David Kauahikaua serves as Vice-President of When We Shine.
 He brings a rich and experienced background as a producer/arranger/engineer/keyboard player who has been involved in the recording industry in Hawaii since the early 80’s.
 One of the first in Hawaiʻi to use computers to enhance music production.
 David has worked as a musical director for numerous well- known Hawaiian performers and musicians including Don Ho, Loyal Garner, Frank De Lima.

-David was honored with the 2017 Nā Hōkū Hanohano award for “Engineering / General Category” and his original composition “Kailua Rain” was a final ballot nominee for “Instrumental of the Year” in 2018.
+He was honored with the 2017 Nā Hōkū Hanohano award for “Engineering / General Category” and his original composition “Kailua Rain” was a final ballot nominee for “Instrumental of the Year” in 2018.
 He was awarded “Outstanding Arranger” in the 1981 First Hawaiian Music competition for his orchestral arrangement of Loyal Garner’s “I Donʻt Want to Go Away.”

 Reneʻ Ruch, Board Secretary/Treasurer